 - The RoboVision app won't build properly. - Make sure that you have all dependencies installed correctly and configured the project as explained.
 If it still gives problems, try cleaning the project.
-If that doesn't work, try deleting the build folder and rerunning qmake.
+If that doesn't work, try deleting the build folder and rerunning gmake.
 If that doesn't work, tough shit. - My video won't load or play properly. - Read the video section as it explains why this issue exists. - The sexy orange stylesheet isn't being loaded.
-The app looks horrible. - Make sure the run directory is the top level of the robosub repo so it can access it's resources properly. - The project configuration prompt detects no Qt Kit. - If it doesn't auto-detect your install, click Options and then navigate to the qmake binary in the bin folder of your install. - The cascading else if's for the filtertree is the ugliest code I have ever seen, what is wrong with you?
+The app looks horrible. - Make sure the run directory is the top level of the robosub repo so it can access it's resources properly. - The project configuration prompt detects no Qt Kit. - If it doesn't auto-detect your install, click Options and then navigate to the qmake binary in the bin folder of your install. - The cascading else if's for the filtertree is the ugliest code I have ever seen, what is wrong with you? - The amount of work it would take to make the project fully dynamic for the serialization and deserialization of new, user created filters is not something I have the time or work ethic to finish right now.
+Make your own damn vision tool.

-2025/03/09 06:41 3/3 RoboVision
+2025/08/08 11:18 3/3 RoboVision